Enrolment 2025

 You will be a part of the college as we transform and modernise our facilities.
-We also want to assure you that your learning journey will be unaffected while we undergo this redevelopment, and our courses will be running as they normally would.
+We also want to assure you that your learning journey will not be affected during this redevelopment, and our courses will be running as normal.

 Thank you for choosing Stanmore College!